 Start off with a bang, whether it be the raw bar or cheese.
 Follow up with ricotta stuffed zucchini blossoms, crispy braised beef brisket with creamy polenta or baked lobster mashed potatoes.
 For your main, go for the seafood capellini, homemade spaghetti with littleneck clams, bone-in veal chop parmesan or gnocchi in a tomato pesto pork ragu.
 Oh, and you’ll want to leave room for dessert.
 Three words: Banana bread pudding.

-Editor’s Note: All photos are courtesy of the respective restaurants or their Facebook pages.
+Editor’s Note: Most photos are courtesy of the respective restaurants or their Facebook pages.

 Get the latest on the best things to do with your family in and around New Jersey by signing up for our newsletter and following us on Pinterest, Facebook and Instagram!